disclaimer

 Can a DUI Be Expunged in Virginia?

-Only an accused, whose DUI case was dismissed, not pursued by the prosecutor, or was found to be wrongly accused, may seek the expunging of a DUI record.
-Even after satisfying either or all of the three conditions, it is still not a certainty that the record will be expunged.
+There is no assurance that the court will grant an expungement even after the offender fulfills the legal requirements.
 The judge hearing the petition has to be convinced beyond a reasonable doubt that the petitioner has been suffering a manifest injustice (obviously unfair) due to the presence of the DUI on the record.

 Without getting it expunged, a DUI conviction will stay on an individual’s DMV record for 11 years and permanently on the person’s criminal record.